sparkdigital/reactjs-workshop/README.md

 6) Add a new edit button for each movie displayed on the list.
 A new action should be created in order to load the selected movie data on the edit form.

-7) Create a new async action in order to fire a POST request to the api and save the data in the form fields.
+7) Create a new async action in order to fire a PUT request to the api and update the data in the form fields.

 8) After that action, redirect to the home movies list and perform an update.